borgmanJeremy/amcrest_sync/README.md

 - https://www.tderflinger.com/using-systemd-to-start-a-python-application-with-virtualenv

 ## Docker
-If you want to deploy this python application as a container there is an included dockerfile
+If you want to deploy this python application as a container there is an included dockerfile.
+Take careful note to set the `TZ` environment variable appropriately in the [dockerfile](./dockerfile)

 ```bash
 # After adding your config.yml